EdenWorX/ewxTools/README.md

 Additionally the following workflow has been implemented:

 1) Split the (group of) video(s) into 4 parts
-2) Use mpdecimate plus libplacebo frame mixer to clean/mix up to 120 fps UTVideo.
+2) Use mpdecimate plus libplacebo frame mixer to clean/mix up to 144(*) fps UTVideo.

-    This ensures that the next step is done on a squeaky clean 120 fps source.
+    This ensures that the next step is done on a squeaky clean 144(*) fps source.
 3) Use mpdecimate plus frame mixer again to scale down to 60 fps, still UTVideo.

-    This causes frames to be mixed to nmatch their exact place on the timeline.
+    This causes frames to be mixed to match their exact place on the timeline.
 4) Re-encode with h264_nvenc, maximum quality, and do the sound remixing.

 The sound remixing is another part, that is best done in the last step.